M.S., Kansas State University, Manhattan, Kansas, (Family and Child Development and Marriage and Family Therapy) 1981.

 I grew up in a rural area near Castle Rock, CO—Happy Canyon where we had horses and wildlife like bears, deer, bobcats, rattlesnakes and mountain lions.
 It was a great place to grow up and we explored the whole canyon on horseback.
 Since then, it is developed very quickly and has almost merged into Denver.I was first inspired to become a therapist by a high school psychology teacher; I then had several professors in graduate school who opened up a whole new way of looking at relationships and individuals.

-My first husband had an affair when our son was in grammar school.
-When confronted, he repeatedly denied it, even after he had moved in with his affair partner.
-So deep was his denial.
-Despite my urging, he refused to consider working on the marriage, stating that it was beyond repair, and all my fault.
+When our son was in grammar school, my own marriage began to have troubles.
+Despite my urging, my first husband refused to consider working on the marriage, stating that it was beyond repair, and all my fault.

 I had trouble eating and sleeping and I had my first and only panic attack.
 I thought I was dying.
 My wise doctor assured me that my heart was fine but asked me: "What's going on in your life?"